-As part of our Creative Communities initiative in 2017 verd de gris are working to support two young teenagers who fled their homeland in the Mazarin Sharif region of Afghanistan to find safety and sanctuary here in Calderdale in the UK.
-Their story is remarkable.
+As young teenagers the two boys fled their homeland in the Mazarin Sharif region of Afghanistan.
 Leaving their rural village to escape the Taliban (who had murdered one of the boy’s fathers and had kidnapped the other’s) the boys walked over 5,000 miles (at the age of 13) – sleeping in forests, scavenging for food to stay alive.
 The boys’ story was so remarkable we wanted to spend more time with them and make them the main focus of a body of creative engagement work.

 The Creative Communities (Stronger Together) programme is supported with funding from the National Lottery through the Big Lottery Fund.